-In summer 2016 we are once again going to be looking after the day-to-day care of these rivers, continuing to work closely with the London Legacy Development Corporation.
+From summer 2016 we once again took over the day-to-day care of these rivers, continuing to work closely with the London Legacy Development Corporation.
 We have jointly produced a strategy – our Olympic Legacy Waterways Framework – which sets out how the waterways can continue to be improved and enjoyed by all in the years to come.
-If you have any questions about this, please email email@example.com.
+If you have any questions about this, please email Enquiries.London@canalrivertrust.org.uk.

 Come and find out how we've breathed new life into this historic lock.

 Why are you charging boats £150 for stopping or mooring in the stadium island loop?

 The purpose of the daily charge is to act as a deterrent to boaters.
 We don’t want to have to ask boaters to move on if they decide to ignore the signs and we hope the high cost will encourage boaters not to stop in the first place.